diesel-rs/diesel/guide_drafts/trait_derives.md

 which returns the value of our record's primary key.

 In the following example,
-we will look at some of the behavior `Identifiable` gives us.
+First, we'll look at some of the behavior `Identifiable` gives us.
-We will add the annotation to our `User` struct.
+After that, let's add the annotation to our `User` struct.
-We will then attempt to get the value of the first record's primary key by calling `id()` and also update the first and last name of our user.
+Finally, we will then attempt to get the value of the first record's primary key by calling `id()` and also update the first and last name of our user.

 ### Example